griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/06_shotgrid_user.md

 ## Modify `tool.py`

-Next we'll modify `shotgrid_tool/tool.py` to be able to accept the username and password.
-We'll also add another parameter `login_method` to determine if we're going to authenticate with an api key, or with a username.
+Next, we'll modify `shotgrid_tool/tool.py` to be able to accept the username and password.
+We'll also add another parameter `login_method` to determine if we're going to authenticate with an API key, or with a username.

 ### Add parameters